“Ms. Lee is new to me, yet she clearly has musicality and confidence in abundance.”Showtime Magazine

 Ms. Lee’s most recent CD Reflections with Gordon Wolfe, principal trombone of the Toronto Symphony Orchestra, was released in February 2015.
 Featured on this recording are two new Canadian works: Gary Kulesha’s Sonata for Trombone and Piano and Ian McDougall’s Devil or Angel?
 Her debut CD Bleu et Or was released in August 2012 with flautist Miguel Ángel Villanueva (Mexico) and violist Elodie Guillot (France).
 Recorded on the Quindecim label, this CD features the works of Mexican, French and Canadian composers including the commissioned piece Prism by Canadian composer Erik Ross.

-In addition to being a Faculty Accompanist at the Manhattan School of Music and a staff pianist at The Juilliard School, Ms. Lee’s 2016-17 season continues to showcase her strong interest in taking on varied projects.
-Highlights include serving as the rehearsal pianist for Maestro Jurowski and the NY Philharmonic’s performances of Ravel’s Daphnis et Chloé, the completion of new CD with trumpeter Aaron Hodgson (Reverb Brass, professor at the University of Western Ontario,) as well as working along side conductor Kent Tritle preparing Britten’s monumental War Requiem for performances at The Cathedral Church of Saint John the Divine’s Great Music in a Great Space series.
+In addition to being a Faculty Accompanist at the Manhattan School of Music and a staff pianist at The Juilliard School, Ms. Lee’s concert engagements continue to showcase her strong interest in pursuing a wide variety of projects.
+Highlights include serving as the rehearsal pianist for Maestro Jurowski and the NY Philharmonic’s performances of Ravel’s Daphnis et Chloé, introducing young children to quality educational concerts with Ensemble SOL, as well as working along side conductor Kent Tritle preparing Britten’s monumental War Requiem for performances at The Cathedral Church of Saint John the Divine’s Great Music in a Great Space series.

 An avid teacher and educator, Ms. Lee joined the piano faculty at the Third Street Music School Settlement in New York City in 2014.
 She is a founding member of Ensemble SOL, a chamber ensemble specializing in quality educational concerts for children and families.
 From 2006-2013, Ms. Lee was the music director of the Etobicoke Studio, a private audition-based teaching studio for piano and theory, and has been a member of Music Makers, an educational touring ensemble at the Banff Centre.